acend/cilium-basics-training/content/en/docs/06/_index.md

 ---

+For more details on Troubleshooting, have a look into the [Cilium's Troubleshooting Documentation](https://docs.cilium.io/en/stable/operations/troubleshooting/).

 ## Component & Cluster Health

 An initial overview of Cilium can be retrieved by listing all pods to verify whether all pods have the status `Running`: